RoonMoonlight/EnhancedMod/README.md

 * Valve Corporation, Crowbar Collective, SCS Software, Turtle Rock Studio, ConcernedApe, Mojang Studios for creating amazing games
 * All mod developers and project contributors
 * And you!

+# Sister projects
+All sister projects are considered as official and part of EnhancedMod project, and it has some differences between main projects.
+* [EnhancedMod Forgery](https://github.com/MysticMoonlight/EnhancedModForgery): Steam Workshop based project.
+Uses Steam Workshop collection feature and
+* [ModernMod](https://github.com/MysticMoonlight/ModernMod): Basically EnhancedMod but only supports specific platform.
+It supports Windows/Linux Wine and Proton.